 I believe I can continue to help other therapists in the area strategize and develop plans.
-Consulting is very rewarding for me and I believe in helping others develop their dreams and answering questions honestly.
-These are the areas I can assist with:
+Consulting is very rewarding for me, and I think in assisting others to build their dreams and answering questions honestly.
+These are the areas I can support with:

-- Developing marketing materials + website design.
+Developing marketing materials + website design.
 I remember a professor in grad school stating that all past experiences can be a useful tool in your future as a social worker.
 This comment has served me well.
-Prior to my work as a therapist, I built websites and took many classes in graphic design and computer science.
-I still enjoy this part of my life and it's been very fun to mesh this skill set together in my life.
+Before my work as a therapist, I built websites and took many classes in graphic design and computer science.
+I still enjoy this part of my life, and it's been enjoyable to mesh this skill set together in my life.

-- Cutting costs.
+Cutting costs.
 With a little ingenuity, you can go a long way.
 I have some tricks to help.